 The coastline includes discontinuous strips of middle and upper saltmarsh and some larger areas, such as near the entrance to Furzefield Creek.
-The saltmarsh on the west shore east of Old Park Farm is one of the largest middle and upper saltmarshes in the Harbour.
+The saltmarsh on the west shore east of Old Park Farm is one of the larcest middle and upper saltmarshes in the Harbour.

-Scattered farm ponds (as long as the water quality is suitable) often contain a huge diversity of life especially plants, invertebrates, Water Voles and amphibians, but very little is known about the natural history of ponds in this area.
-Historic records of Great Crested Newts, a species that utilises a network of small farm ponds, are recorded for Bosham, but the current status of the species unknown.
+Scattered farm ponds (so long as the water quality is suitable) often contain a huge diversity of life expecially plants, invertebrates, Water Voles and amphibians, but wey little is known about the natural history of ponds in this area.
+Historic records of Great Created Newts, a species that utilizes a network of small farm ponds, are recorded for Bostlams, but the current status of the species is unknown.